dacodekid/dacodekid.com/content/gist/business-analysis/inputs-outputs/analysis-models.md

 Question: How do Analysis Models contribute to the identification of gaps in requirements?
 A: By allocating resources efficiently
 B: By identifying inconsistencies, gaps, or omissions
-C: By outlining stakeholder communication plans
+C: By outlining stakeholder communication plans for the project
 D: By establishing financial metrics for the project
 Answer: B
 Explanation: Analysis Models are instrumental in identifying any inconsistencies, gaps, or omissions in the requirements or the solution itself, thereby aiding in thorough requirements gathering.

 Question: In the context of iterative processes, how are Analysis Models typically utilized?
-A: They remain static throughout the project lifecycle
+A: They remain static throughout the project lifecycle and are not revised
 B: They are revised, refined, or replaced as needed
 C: They are used only in the initial phases of the project
 D: They are solely for stakeholder presentations